jonthemonke/tw-break/README.md

 ### 1.0.1

 Added support for .vue, .erb, and .html files.
+Also added support for "2xl" breakpoint tag.

 ### 0.0.1